-WE TOOK THE 12:30 longboat on a blisteringly hot afternoon to Koh Yao Noi.
-Our bags sat haphazardly among the cargo in the hold with the other passengers—island locals, an international school group, a few backpackers.
+WE TOOK THE 12:30 longboat to Koh Yao Noi on a blisteringly hot afternoon in December.
+Our bags were stacked haphazardly in the cargo hold alongside the other passengers—island locals, an international school group, a few backpackers.
 They looked like sweaty nuns in service, sitting two-by-two on worn teakwood benches alongside shipments of water and rice.
-Out on the bow, the sun burned like a giant piercing beacon as islands burst forth from the sea like limestone giants.
+Out on the bow, the sun burned like a piercing beacon as islands burst forth like limestone giants.

-We had come in search of solitude, authenticity, raw adventure—something to assuage the relentless commercialism we had experienced for weeks on the Phuket mainland.
+We had come in search of solitude, authenticity, raw adventure—something to assuage the relentless commercialism that we had experienced for weeks on the Phuket mainland.
 Well here it was, man—a sojourn into a remote island community only now being touched by development and western influence.

-For five days we drove motor scooters around the island, dodged lazy dogs in the roadway, explored desolate beaches hidden down muddy jungle trails, and experienced laid-back island life in a place that still gripped its own raw, gritty authenticity like a vice.
-In short, we basked.
+For five days we drove motor scooters around the island, explored beaches hidden down muddy jungle trails, and experienced laid-back island life in a place that still gripped its own raw, gritty authenticity like a vice.

 And then it was over.
-After a short boat ride and a taxi cab, we found ourselves back in western Phuket in all of its crass, colorful, immersive, and alarming splendor.
+After a short boat ride and a taxi cab, we were back in western Phuket and all of its crass, colorful, immersive, and alarming splendor.

-ON AN ISLAND already overburdened by a crushing number of tourists, Patong is Phuket's de facto capital of tourism.
+ON AN ISLAND already overburdened by a crushing number of tourists, Patong is Phuket's de facto capital.
 Just a few decades ago, Patong was a raw and comparatively sleepy seaside town complete with rice paddies, dirt roads, and an economy built on tin mining and rubber.
 The wise and wizened backpackers of old who stumbled on this place kept the secret close to their chests.

 Today, many of Phuket's 3 million visitors a year come to Patong en masse for its bright beaches, clear waters, copious resorts, and, for some, the much-covered and fretted-over sex trade.
 This is no longer a quaint island village.
 Tourism has eclipsed the area's natural resource industries by degrees.
 The rice paddies have been paved over.
 Tin mining is finished.
 Tourism rules supreme.
 And it is barely-controlled mayhem.